The Educators AI Playbook LIVE!

 The Five Learning Zones

-2. The Vetting Vault: Solving the AI Vendor Problem How do you know if an "AI-powered" tool is actually safe or just clever marketing?
-This session provides a rapid-fire framework for vetting EdTech vendors, focusing on data privacy, algorithmic transparency, and 9ine's assessment standards.
+- The Vetting Vault: Solving the AI Vendor Problem Speaker: Julia Pidduck, 9ine Is that "AI-powered" tool actually safe or just clever marketing?
+Get a rapid-fire framework for vetting EdTech vendors, focusing on data privacy, algorithmic transparency, and 9ine's assessment standards.

 The AI Strategy Workshop: Turing Trials